Ken Stringfellow: Sexual misconduct allegations

-Jon Auer from The Posies quit the band in August after speaking for nine hours with Kristine Chambers, who had made allegations and informed Stringfellow that he no longer planned to work with him.
+Jon Auer from The Posies quit the band in August after speaking for nine hours with Kristine Chambers, who had made allegations, and informed Stringfellow that he no longer planned to work with him.
 Drummer Frankie Siragusa also resigned from the band via his Facebook page.
 Following the publication of the allegations, Jody Stephens, lone surviving member of Big Star, published a statement and removed Stringfellow from forthcoming tribute performances.

+In January 2025, Dominique Stringfellow appeared on Episode 289 of the Lydian Spin podcast where she presented a series of contradictory facts regarding the allegations.